ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 [[= product_name_headless =]] is a tool box with a back office.
 It comes without a default front office.
-You don't lose time to develop a theme for a provided front office before discovering it won't fit your needs.
+You don't lose time to develop a theme for a provided front office before discovering it doesn't fit your needs.
 No distraction.
 [[= product_name_headless =]] helps you focus on the content, create and organize with its straightforward user interface (UI), imagine its inputs/outputs, and implement them with its various layers' APIs.